Defense attorneys have not re-filed motion requesting that Arizona coach Sean Miller testify

-Possibly because they are waiting to see if additional evidence might surface to strengthen a request, defense attorneys have not — as of midday Friday — filed a written motion to reconsider having Sean Miller testify in the ongoing college basketball corruption trial.
+Possibly because they are waiting to see if additional evidence might surface to strengthen a request, defense attorneys have not — as of midday Friday — filed a written motion to reconsider having Arizona head coach Sean Miller testify in the ongoing college basketball bribery trial.

-U.S. District Court judge Edgardo Ramos ruled in favor of prosecutors' motion not to allow Miller to testify because his actions were irrelevant to the bribery charges facing would-be Christian Dawkins, and said again Thursday nothing had changed in his stance.
+U.S. District Court Judge Edgardo Ramos ruled last week in favor of prosecutors' motion not to allow Miller to testify, saying his actions were irrelevant to the bribery charges facing would-be agent Christian Dawkins.
+Ramos said again Thursday that nothing had changed in his stance.

-Defense attorney Steve Haney asked Ramos to reconsider Thursday morning, saying videotaped discussion from Dawkins shown during trial made Miller testimony relevant.
+Defense attorney Steve Haney asked Ramos on Thursday to reconsider, saying videotaped discussion from Dawkins shown to the jury Wednesday made a Miller testimony relevant.
 According to a transcript of Thursday’s court proceedings in New York, U.S. attorney Noah Solowiejczyk responded by saying prosecutors would prefer to respond to such a request in writing.

 “Our understanding of Mr. Haney's purpose in trying to call Sean Miller is to somehow establish that since Christian Dawkins didn't seek to bribe him, he must not have sought to bribe these other coaches,” Solowiejczyk said.
 “I'd also note there was some testimony with — in the first meeting that we listened to where Christian Dawkins explained on tape why you don't bribe head coaches but you did bribe assistant coaches which just further undercuts what Mr. Haney is trying to do here.
 If your Honor is actually considering revisiting this ruling, we'd like to submit something in writing.”